Pink-Crab/Perique-Framework/README.md

 > As of 0.4.1 The Hook_Loader package has been updated to use a new internal structure.
 You can still use the old Loader class name, but ultimately will move to using Hook_Loader.
 For now Loader is just an alias of Hook_Loader

-Included in this framework is a single peice of Registration_Middleware.
+Included with Perique is a single peice of Registration_Middleware.
 The Renderable interface and Renderable_Middleware pair make it easy to register any hooks, shortcodes, post types, taxonomies, admin pages, rest endpoints.
 Any class which needs to be processed, implements the Renderable interface and creates the ```function register(Hook_Hook_Loader $loader): void {...}```
 ```php
 class Some_Controller implements Registerable {
 	public function register(Hook_Hook_Loader $loader): void{